zyzyzy3zy/Fast-DDS/QUALITY.md

 The other two dependencies are installed from the eProsima repositories and their current Quality Declarations can be found

-[//]: # (TODO JLBuenoLopez-eProsima Complete when the Quality Declarations are available)
+[//]: # (TODO Complete when the Quality Declarations for FastCDR and foonathan_memory are available)

 ## Platform Support [6]